-Working with video geeks can sometimes feel like you need to learn a new language.
-So we've pulled together a glossary of some of the most used terms in video production to help you.
+Working with video geeks can sometimes feel like learning a new language.
+We've created a glossary of some of the most used terms in video production to help you.

 A shot with one character in the frame.